NexPlayer/Android-SDK/advanced.md

 **Returns**

-An integer sub error code of UNKNOWN as provided by the `NexPlayer`™ engine.
+An integer sub error code of UNKNOWN as provided by the `NexPlayer` engine.

 #### static int getUnknownSubCode ( ) *[static]*